rolandshoemaker/luther/README.md

 #### Fancy interface

-The fancy interface simply means instead of using GET requests it uses POST requests to `https://dnsd.co/api/v1/update` and allows you to specify multiple domains at a time.
+The fancy interface simply means instead of using GET requests it uses PUT requests to `https://dnsd.co/api/v1/subdomains` and allows you to specify multiple domains at a time.
 Since the way you specify subdomains and subdomain_tokens slightly differently with JSON and URL parameters we will deal with them seperately.

 ##### JSON